smc24/Tic-Tac-Toe/README.md

 # Project #1: Tic Tac Toe
-## Technologies Used
+## Description
--HTML
+What I created here is a really simple game of tic tac toe.
+Built for the purpose of distracting little children or to pass time.

--CSS
+Here's the link to my game:
--JavaScript
+([file:///C:/Users/dbsha/sei/projects/tic-tac-toe/Tic-Tac-Toe/index.html])

 ## User Stories
-> As a user, I should be able to start a new tic tac toe game
+ >As a user, I should be able to start a new tic tac toe game
 	Description: (JS) => a function that restarts the game when called (HTML) => 'start new' element
 		     (CSS) => should be placed below the game board